tashiad/tic-tac-toe/README.md

 # Colorado Tic Tac Toe
 My final solo project after 6 weeks at Turing: build a tic tac toe game from scratch!
-Choose to be a `skiier` or a `biker`.
+Choose to be a `skier` or a `biker`.
 If you win, you get to have a great day in the mountains.
 If you lose, it means you got stuck on I-70 :cry:.

 # Goals
 - Use problem solving processes to break down large problems, solve things step by step, and trust yourself to not rely on an outside “answer” to a logical challenge